Ma-ayon: History

 Among the town's first officials were: Uldarico Dieta, Secretary: Amado S. Almalbis, Treasurer: Ponciano Declaro, Judge: and Diosdado Borres, Chief of Police; While Dr. Manuel Buenvenida, who was then Rural Health Physician for Pontevedra, took temporary charge of the rural health services of the new town until his transfer to Pres.
 Roxas which Dr. Ricardo A. Dasal replaced him until 1956 when Dr. Alejandro Orosco was appointed and took over as the regular Rural Health Physician.
 Rev. Fr.
 Crisogono Dequiña was then parish priest.

 Rafael M. Declaro Sr. who was also the first elected mayor of the town during its first election in November 1955 won with less than 200 majority over Atty.
 Artagnan D. Roxas.
 He relinquished the mayorship to his running mate, Prudencio L. Alovera, when he assumed the position of municipal judge of the same town.
 The late Mayor Alovera served from 1957 to 1971, the longest term in the 25-year existence of the municipality.
 Alovera did not seek re-election in 1971.
 Bertile D. Comoro, fresh from college, ran and won against the late Jose B. Diaz III.
 Comoro serves as the third executive of the town until February 1986 when President Corazon C. Aquino, who won through People's Power, appointed Jose B. Diaz Jr. as officer-in-charge of the Office of the Mayor which the latter assumed the post but relinquished it a month later after receiving his appointment as Board Member of the Province of Capiz.
 Rolando L. Eleazar then took charge of the Office of the Mayor.

-The following are the past and present Municipal Mayors of Maayon: